iurysza/firebase-scaffold/README.md

 # An opinionated firebase scaffold

-An ever-evolving, opinionated architecture and development environment for writing and structuring google cloud functions for firebase.
-It takes into account performance of cloud functions, and developer productivity.

 ## Features

 - **[Improved cold start performance](#improved-cold-start)** - Cold start/boot time is one of the biggest issues many developers and companies come across when using cloud functions.
 This boilerplate uses the best practices to reduce the cold start time thus improving performance.